Our Perspective on Media & Technology

 When the young child reaches adolescence he has the ability and the need to use computers and other new media as part of the increasingly academic nature of his studies.
 The use of computers to write papers and prepare presentations is appropriate and important at this age, and the well developed brain of the Waldorf student is able to use these tools in creative and thoughtful ways in junior high, high school and beyond.
 Technological literacy is a critical 21st century skill, and can be mastered quickly when children reach adolescence and have the developmental maturity to know how, why and when to use technology as a tool.

-Our experience shows that minimizing or eliminating TV watching by children and delaying the use of computers to an age-appropriate time is a tremendous gift to the growing child.
+Our experience shows that minimizing or eliminating TV watching by young children and delaying the use of digital devices & computers to an age-appropriate time is a tremendous gift to the growing child.
 We encourage each parent to help their child build the best brain possible.
 Thoughtful choices about media and technology lead to a strong foundation for lifelong learning, strengthen creative and critical thinking skills, build self confidence, and develop an appreciation for others so he or she can be a socially responsible free thinker later in life.

 The truth about technology and Waldorf Education is this: it’s not an either/or choice.
 It’s a matter of choosing the right thing at the right time.
 Please choose wisely— your child is depending on your choice.